10 September 2024. I had a mild stroke TIA, Transient Ischaemic Attack. Here follows my TIA stroke, hospitalization & some rehabilitation:

 3. Balance exercise as I was wonky: Stand up from my chair without using my hands & chair arm-rests for support.
 Push up with my stroke-weakened left leg.
 Then sideways crab-walk to my bed, turn & sit on my bed.
 Stand up from my bed using weakened left leg as push-up, turn, & crab-walk sideways to my chair & sit.
 Repeat.

 The physiotherapist gave me cell-phone pics of me doing the exercises, so I got exercises right.
-Physio exercises should form new brain pathways replacing those destroyed by my TIA. i.e. Brain plasticity.
-For the last 3 years, I'd already proved my brain plasticity by playing Spotify music & podcasts into my brain with my cochlear implant.
+Physio exercises should form new brain pathways replacing those destroyed by my TIA. i.e. Neuroplasticity.
+For the last 3 years, I'd already proved my neuroplasticity by playing Spotify music & podcasts into my brain with my Cochlear Implant.

 TIA stroke.
 Days 5-6, Weekend.
 14-15 September 2024.
 Not a physiotherapist nor doctor in sight.
 New offices empty, no staff meetings.
 Nurses, catering staff & cleaning staff ran the hospital!
 I checked out the wall-displayed pamphlets.
 I did my physio exercises.
 I relaxed: reading, Patience, TV viewing.
 Leah & son visited.
 He drove back to Christchurch